What is an Apprenticeship, how much will you earn?

-Your training provider provides an important role in delivering your 'off the job training' by attending regular reviews with your employer and assesses your progress towards your qualifications.
+Your training provider provides an important role in delivering your 'off the job' training by attending regular reviews with your employer and assessing your progress towards your qualifications.
 It might be that you use a computer to access online learning or you might go to college or a training centre one day a week or on a block for a few weeks at at a time.

 You will need to make sure you are managing your work and studies.
 This means you'll be developing your organisational and time management skills alongside your work skills.